 Assessment centre

-For vac scheme and training contract applicants alike who impress on paper, the next step is a video interview and then an assessment centre.
-Following the success of the format which had to be introduced during the pandemic, assessment centres will continue to take place online.
+For vac scheme and training contract applicants alike who impress on paper, the next step is a video interview and then a visit to an assessment centre.
 The assessment centre is fairly typical in that it involves group and written exercises.
 The early careers team member shares: “We brief candidates ahead of each exercise, and we have tried to make the exercises and tasks as realistic and as close as possible to the sorts of things trainees do daily at the firm.”

 The vacation scheme